msiniscalchi/atom-latextools/MANUAL.md

 Once the select view panel is shown, you can narrow down the entries shown by typing a few characters.
 What you type will be fuzzy-matched against the label names or, for citations, the content of the first displayed line in each entry (by default, the author names, year of publication, short title and citation key: see below).
 This is *very* convenient, and one of the best Atom features: try it!

 If auto-triggering is off, when you type e.g. `\ref{`, Atom helpfully provides the closing brace, leaving your cursor between the two braces.
-Now, you need to type `C-l,x` to get the select view panel  showing all labels in the current file.
+Now, you need to type `C-l x` to get the select view panel  showing all labels in the current file.

 In either case, you then select the label you want, hit Return, and LaTeXTools inserts the **full ref command**, as in `\ref{my-label}`.
 The LaTeX command `\eqref` works the same way.
 Citations from bibtex files are also supported in a similar way.
 Use `\cite{}`,  `\citet{}`,  `\citeyear{}` etc.

 ### Multiple citations

 One often needs to enter multiple citations, as e.g. in `\cite{paper1,paper2}`.
 This is easy to do: either cite the first paper, e.g. `\cite{paper1}` and then, *with your cursor immediately before the right brace*, type a comma (`,`).
 Again, the default auto-trigger behavior is that the quick panel with appear, and you can select the second paper.
-If auto-trigger is off, then you enter the comma, then use the shortcut `C-l,x` to bring up the quick panel (note: you *must* add the comma before invoking the shortcut, or you won't get the intended result).
+If auto-trigger is off, then you enter the comma, then use the shortcut `C-l x` to bring up the quick panel (note: you *must* add the comma before invoking the shortcut, or you won't get the intended result).
 Of course, you can enter as many citations as you want.

 ### Citation customization